wyse-ghcr/zendriver-docker-ponss/README.md

    On my Debian system, this file is owned by the `render` group, which has a GID of 107.

-3. In [`docker-compose.yml`](https://github.com/stephanlensky/zendriver-docker/blob/main/docker-compose.yml), make the following two changes:

-   1. Under `devices`, update the entry to point to the `/dev/dri/renderDXXX` device you found in step 1.
-Both parts of the string should be updated, so for example if your device is `/dev/dri/renderD129`, the new entry should read

-      ```
-      - "/dev/dri/renderD129:/dev/dri/renderD129"
-      ```

-   2. Under `environment`, update `RENDER_GROUP_GID=107` to the GID you found in step 2.
+3. In [`docker-compose.yml`](https://github.com/stephanlensky/zendriver-docker/blob/main/docker-compose.yml), under `environment`, update `RENDER_GROUP_GID=107` to the GID you found in step 2.

-After making these changes, you should be able to run the demo app with
+After making this change, you should be able to run the demo app with

 ```
 docker compose up --build app